mvolkmann/blog/src/swift.md

         Point.maxY = Double.maximum(Point.maxY, y)
     }

-    // This is a computed property.
+    // This is a basic computed property.
-    var distanceFromOrigin: Double {
+    // Its value is computed by a function every time it is referenced. var distanceFromOrigin: Double {
+        (x*x + y*y).squareRoot()
+    }

+    // This is a computed property that uses the full syntax
+    // that supports defining "get" and "set" functions. var distanceFromOrigin2: Double {
         get {
             //return (x*x + y*y).squareRoot()
             // If the body is a single expression, return can be omitted.